Taiwan, China argue over flights for stranded Taiwanese in Wuhan

-TAIPEI (Reuters) - Taiwan and China are embroiled in a new spat over the fate of Taiwanese stranded in the Chinese city of Wuhan, the coronavirus epicenter, after Taiwan said one of its citizens sent back on the first flight was infected with the disease.
+TAIPEI, Feb 7 (Reuters) - Taiwan and China are embroiled in a new spat over the fate of Taiwanese stranded in the Chinese city of Wuhan, the coronavirus epicentre, after Taiwan said one of its citizens sent back on the first flight was infected with the disease.

 Only one flight from China, which claims Taiwan as its own territory, has so far evacuated 247 of the estimated 500 Taiwanese caught up in China’s preventative lockdown of Wuhan.